ekwan/PyQuiver/README.md

 This means that all absolute KIEs will be divided by this one to give relative KIEs.
 Use `none` to calculate absolute KIEs only.

 These numbers agree closely with the predictions reported by Singleton.
-There are small (0.001-0.002) differences that arise from roundoff errors, differing values of physical constants, and slight changes in the way masses are handled.
-These slight differences should not affect any chemical conclusions.
+There are small (0.001) differences that arise from roundoff errors, differing values of physical constants, slight changes in the way masses are handled, and the way the original QUIVER program handles small rotational/translational frequencies with a threshold system.
+These small differences should not affect any chemical conclusions.

 ### Summary